-ENSC 3711 Wildlife Biology ......4

-This course explores specific taxonomic groups in detail, especially regarding their ecology, conservation and management.
+ENSC 3711 Wildlife Biology......4 This course explores specific taxonomic groups in detail, especially regarding their ecology, conservation and management.
 The subject taxonomic group will change yearly based on student and professor interest and may be taken more than once.
 Modules offered include: Herpetology, Mammalogy and Ornithology.
 Three hours of lecture and three hours of lab per week.
 (Offered fall semesters.)

-ENSC/BIOL 3811 Research Methods ......
-3
+ENSC/BIOL 3811 Research Methods......3

-Participation in faculty-supervised independent research project.
-Involves a literature review, data collection and analysis, the completion of a written research paper, and an oral presentation.
+Participation in faculty-supervised preparation for potential independent research project strategies.
+Involves a literature review, data collection and analysis, the completion of a written research paper, and an oral presentation The work of this course sets the foundations for potential student integration of their interests into project work in their programs of study.
 Prerequisite: MATH 1220 or BIOL 3711; Junior standing or consent of professor.